-The UEFA Cup Winners' Cup, the tournament between the domestic cup winners, existed from 1960 to 1999.
+The UEFA Cup Winners' Cup (also referred to as the European Cup Winners' Cup), the tournament between the domestic cup winners, existed from 1960 to 1999.
 The structure was a knock-out tournament in which the matches were decided by two-legged ties except the final that was played as one game on neutral ground (the final was actually decided by two matches once, in the first 1960-1961 edition).
-After the UEFA Champions League was established in successful terms and started to include more teams the status of the Cup Winners' Cup was steadily declining.
-Therefore the decision was taken to bring the Cup to an end after the 1998-1999 season and instead merge it with the UEFA Cup in the sense that domestic Cup winners would be included in that tournament.
+After the UEFA Champions League was established in successful terms and started to include more teams, the status of the Cup Winners' Cup was steadily declining.
+Therefore, the decision was taken to bring the Cup to an end after the 1998-1999 season and instead merge it with the UEFA Cup in the sense that domestic Cup winners would be included in that tournament.

 All the winners and runners-up trough the years of the UEFA Cup Winner's Cup.